Ultimate-Drive/udrive-docs/manual-website/content/docs/quickstart/_index.md

 ### Card Slot

-The slot you chose may affect speeds and DMA capability.
-[NEED MORE INFO]
+The slot you chose may affect speeds and DMA capability.  @todo [NEED MORE INFO]

-On the Apple IIgs you may need to enter the Control Panel and set the slot to "Your Card" if using slots 5-7.
-[CONFIRM]
+On the Apple IIgs you may need to enter the Control Panel and set the slot to "Your Card" if using slots 5-7.  @todo [CONFIRM]

 ## Setting up your drive images
 Press the `M` key when the Apple II is booting to enter the UltimateDrive configuration menu.